Jacob-J-Thomas/IntelligenceHub/README.md

 - RAG database creation and consumption
 - Conversation persistence

 AI clients are resolved using a custom client factory, allowing new clients to be added easily by implementing the IAGIClient interface.
-This design also supports image generation from various clients, decoupling the image generation client from the API client.
-A similar design could also be used to provide support for multiple RAG services.
+This design also supports image generation from various clients, decoupling the image generation providers from LLM providers within the same agent profile.
+A similar design could also be used to provide support for multiple RAG services with relative ease.

 For more information, please refer to the [Features](#features) section below.